 He was pointing out a fact that often seems to elude those who resort to terror.
 The tactic often backfires, instilling in its victims anger and determination rather than fear and timidity.
 Terrorism rarely works.

 History buffs can retrace these events at a number of historic sites:

 –The remains of Fort Montgomery, which was captured by the British in 1777, are just north of Bear Mountain Bridge.
 The site includes a visitor center and museum.

 -Tours are available at West Point, now home to the U.S. Military Academy.

 -The Kingston Stockade District includes many of the eighteenth-century buildings that survived the attack.
 The Senate House there is where the New York Senate met in 1777.
 A museum stands nearby.

 -Clermont Historic Site is now a riverside state park.
 Tours of the rebuilt Livingston mansion are available.

 -Saratoga National Historical Park is one of the best-preserved battlefields of the Revolutionary era.

--In October 2019, enthusiasts in full costume will reenact the Burning of Kingston, a biennial memorial event.
+-Each October, enthusiasts in full costume reenact the Burning of Kingston.

 Photos, from above: General John Burgoyne; Kingston Senate House; and Burning of Kingston reenactment (by Jack Kelly).